-(1) Quartered White Oak seat Not included: mounting hardware Thanks for purchasing the Benchcrafted Swing Away Seat.
+Thanks for purchasing the Benchcrafted Swing Away Seat.
 Originally designed for use on woodworking benches and shop furniture, the seat can be used in a wide variety of applications like restaurants, kitchens, craft rooms, garages, and the like.

 The seat itself is quite simple.
-It pivots a bit more than 180 degrees so one can swing the seat under a table top when not in use, and also allow some range of movement while seated.
-The castings are powder-coated gray iron and require no maintenance other than a wipe down with a soft cloth when they become dusty.
+It pivots a bit more than 180 degrees so you can swing the seat under a table top when not in use, and also allow some range of movement while seated.
+The castings are powder-coated cast iron and require no maintenance other than a wipe down with a soft cloth when they become dusty.
+As an industrial-type product crafted in the institutional style, you may find small areas in the finish that show the cast iron, and with use you may chip or scratch the finish.
+We like the look this creates, as it imparts patina and authenticity to the seat.
+If you would like to touch up these spots we recommend a matte or satin finsh oil paint in a small can, available at any hardware store or home center.
 The seat can be used outdoors, but being made of iron, any exposed areas or worn areas (like the bosses the mount rides on and the steel pivot pins) will eventually rust.
 That's not to say the seat will become non-functional, just be aware of a visual change once exposed to the elements.
-A drop or two of oil under the heads of the pivot pins will help keep the mount swinging free.
-Weight Capacity
+A little oil under the heads of the pivot pins will help keep the mount swinging free.